 - 01. Isuzu Ascender, Isuzu Owner, Warranty Information - 02.
 The Better Business Bureau: Notice to Purchasers and Lessees of Isuzu Motors America Inc. Vehicles (Yellow Glove Box Insert (4x6) card for consumers) - 03.
 Notices to Consumers and Dealer Acknowledgment forms for selected states (AR, CA, ID, IA, MN, OH, AND WI) - 04. sample consumer letters advising consumers of the availability of BBB AUTO LINE - 05.
 Isuzu Motors America Inc. Service Policies and Procedures Manual - 06.
 Zone Service and Parts Manager Field Operations Manual - 07. dealer showroom materials which are placed in the Isuzu Warranties Information Binder - 08.
 Isuzu Light Vehicle Dealer Agreement outlines dealer responsibilities relative to compliance with consumer protection statutes, rules, and regulations - 09.
-Isuzu's websites - a. www.isuzu.com for consumers; BBB AUTO LINE information is found under "Help" section for owners of Isuzu vehicles - b. internal website for dealer personnel only; BBB AUTO LINE information is found under "Customer Satisfaction" Section - 10. video: The Lemon Law and The Repair Order
+Isuzu's websites - a. www.isuzu.com for consumers; BBB AUTO LINE information is found under "Help" section for owners of Isuzu vehicles - b. internal website for dealer personnel only; BBB AUTO LINE information is found under "Customer Satisfaction" Section

+10. video: The Lemon Law and The Repair Order

 Isuzu Motors America ceased importing vehicles in 2008, so there is no new warranty.
 Isuzu Motors America has not indicated any changes in its methods of communication to the consumer regarding warranty issues.
-All information is based on prior information sent.
+All information is based on prior materials submitted.

-Isuzu Motors America includes most of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
-One item missing from the point-of-sale materials is the time limits that BBB AUTO LINE adheres to, mandated by § 703.2 (c)(4).
-Isuzu has also submitted information demonstrating efforts to train consumer relations and dealer staff about BBB AUTO LINE, and to directly notify consumers about the program's availability.
-This information indicates Isuzu has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Isuzu Motors America has submitted most of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
+One item still missing from the point-of-sale materials is the time limit to which BBB AUTO LINE adheres, mandated by § 703.2 (c)(4).
+Isuzu Motors America has also submitted all of the information reasonably expected in § 703.2 (d), as noted in Table 1.04 above.
+This information indicates Isuzu Motors America has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.